How Momentum Can Achieve Great Wealth In Property Development

 Property developer and managing director of Velocity Property Group Brendon Ansell will share the key to success and his globetrotting story from his childhood in South Africa, to playing cricket for the UK, to beginning work in finance and ultimately property.

-Having completed over 15 projects in the Brisbane area Ansell will discuss how he got to where he is today; the price to pay for success in property; why he chooses to develop high-end luxury properties rather than those with a lower price point; and the valuable lessons learned between losing $8,000 on a deal and discovering the momentum which drove toward his property.
+Having completed over 15 projects in the Brisbane area Ansell will discuss how he got to where he is today; the price to pay for success in the property; why he chooses to develop high-end luxury properties rather than those with a lower price point; and the valuable lessons learned between losing $8,000 on a deal and discovering the momentum which drove toward his property.

 It’s clear Ansell has come a long way.
 He had a long term fascination and dream of becoming a property developer.